-Since 2000, industrial areas have accounted for 9,000 (or 28%) of the net citywide gain of over 32,000 service sector jobs.
+Industrial areas accounted for 9,000 (or 28%) of the net citywide gain of over 32,000 service sector jobs.
 Much of the demand for service sector employment within industrial districts is being accommodated by 1-2 story rise business park and flex space, rather than by traditional multi-level office buildings.